Shola Lynch: Career

-After earning her degree Lynch moved back to New York from Texas to attempt to began an art career.
+After earning her degree, Lynch moved back to New York from Texas to attempt to began an art career.
 This did not work out due to lack of funds for artists in New York at this time.

-Instead she got a job at Ken Burns' production company and worked with him for five years on documentaries including his series Jazz (2000).
+Instead, she got a job at Ken Burns' production company and worked with him for five years on documentaries including his series Jazz (2000).

 Her skills in film and background in history contributed to her research and production for other documentaries, such as HBO Sports' Do You Believe in Miracles?
 The Story of the 1980 U.S. Olympic Hockey Team (2001).
 She then worked on Matters of Race: EveryOther (2003), which focused on racialized issues in the United States.
 Her interest in history and race lead to her to write, direct and produce her first independent film, Chisholm '72: Unbought and Unbossed.
 Lynch heard about Shirley Chisholm over the radio and this sparked old memories of her from her childhood.
 Having been inspired by Chisholm as a youth she made multiple attempts to contact her in order to get permission to create a film to inspire a new generation of young people.
 Chisholm '72: Unbought and Unbossed was Lynch's directorial debut, which premiered at the Sundance Film Festival and won several awards including the George Foster Peabody Award.

-The second film she directed, Free Angela and All Political Prisoners, came out in 2006 and profiled Angela Davis, who was an activist and professor in the 1970s.
+Profiling the historical sociopolitical journey of Angela Davis, a UCLA professor and social activist whose controversially-labelled voice helped to fuel the feminist movement of the 1970s, the second film directed by Shola Lynch, Free Angela and All Political Prisoners, debuted during the 21st Pan African Film & Arts Festival, and released to the public on April 5, 2013.
+With Lynch in the director's chair, the CodeBlack documentary-style film was anchored with Will Smith and Jada Pinkett Smith serving as executive producers on the project.
 The film received honorable mention at the Tribeca Film Festival and won Best Theatrical Documentary at the 2014 NAACP Image Awards.

+Since 2013, Lynch has worked at the New York Public Library Schomburg Center for Research in Black Culture as the Curator of the Moving Image and Recorded Sound Division.
+Lynch received the Creative Capital grant in 2015 to sponsor the research and production of her next film, tentatively called The Outlaw.

 Lynch became a member of the Academy of Motion Picture Arts and Sciences in 2016.

-Lynch received the Creative Capital grant in 2015 to sponsor the research and production of her next film, tentatively called The Outlaw.
-Since 2013, Lynch has worked at the New York Public Library Schomburg Center for Research in Black Culture as the Curator of the Moving Image and Recorded Sound Division.